 Digital Mobile Audience Creation

 Through the online platform, you can draw geoframes around any location of interest.
-This will allow your team to see how many people visited a physical location.
+This will allow your team to see how many people visited a physical location over a specified period of time.
 This information can be compared against certain events, timelines, or relational data so that your team can identify the types of audiences that your marketing campaign is or is not speaking to.
 Build your digital mobile audience with accurate and detailed data.

-Geoframing not only allows your company down-to-earth insight on whether or not a campaign is effective, but it also can help you to tailor your audience and/or customer personas.
-This can even be moved past the actual geofences and can be further expanded to capture regional, national, or even category-based audiences.
+Geoframing not only allows your company down-to-earth insight on whether or not a campaign is effective, but it also can help you to tailor your marketing messaging to your audience and/or customer personas.
+This can even be moved past the actual geoframes and can be further expanded to capture regional, national, or even category-based audiences.

 Use geoframing to gauge whether your mobile ad encouraged individuals to walk into your store, or to see whether the perception of your company changed.
 You can also A/B test against the geoframe data to categorize audience groups.